-The Amended and Restated Plan provides that the Company may take action to recover awards granted under the Amended and Restated Plan, payments made pursuant to the Amended and Restated Plan and any gains realized upon exercise or settlement of an award under the Amended and Restated Plan as permitted or mandated by applicable law, rules, regulations or any Company policy.
-In October and November of 2023, respectively, the Compensation Committee and Board approved the Company's Dodd-Frank Clawback Policy.
+The Amended and Restated Plan provides that the Company may take action to recover any awards granted under the Amended and Restated Plan (including awards that are solely subject to service vesting), payments made pursuant to the Amended and Restated Plan and any gains realized upon exercise or settlement of an award under the Amended and Restated Plan as permitted or mandated by applicable law, rules, regulations or any Company policy.
+In October and November 2023, respectively, the Compensation Committee and Board approved the Company's Dodd-Frank Clawback Policy.